Howard H. Leach: Diplomatic career

 Leach served as United States Ambassador to France from 2001 to 2005.
 He was rated highly by the Office of the Inspector General of the Department of State.
-A 2005 report by the OIG stated that he demonstrated "a solid knowledge of issues across the spectrum of both policy and management priorities at the embassy", nevertheless refusing to learn a word of French, which did not help to smooth the way between the Elysée Palace and the White House during the Chirac-Bush clash on the Iraq war in 2003 according to the French press.
+A 2005 report by the OIG stated that he demonstrated "a solid knowledge of issues across the spectrum of both policy and management priorities at the embassy", nevertheless did not help to smooth the way between the Elysée Palace and the White House during the Chirac-Bush clash on the Iraq war in 2003 according to the French press.

 Philanthropy

 He was directly involved in managing a number of public interest associations, including the National Legal Research Center for the Public Interest in Washington and the Pacific Research Institute in San Francisco.
 He was also vice president of the San Francisco Opera.
-Je has donated in excess of US$50,000 to the American Hospital of Paris in Neuilly-sur-Seine.
+He has donated in excess of US$50,000 to the American Hospital of Paris in Neuilly-sur-Seine.